renebarto/baremetal/doc/tutorials/15-string.md

 ### Application code {#TUTORIAL_15_STRING_CREATING_A_STRING_CLASS_APPLICATION_CODE}

 We'll start making use of the string class we just added, but we'll do it in a way that shows that the string methods function as expected.
-This is a first attempt at creating class / micro / unit tests for our code, which we will start doing in the next tutorial.
+This is a first attempt at creating class / micro / unit tests for our code, which we will start doing soon.

 Update the file `code\applications\demo\src\main.cpp`